cminyard/gensio/lib/README.rst

     handling, so it doesn't really fit into gensio_base.c

   stdio
-    The handling of stderr makes it too hard to fit into gensio_ll_fd.c.
+    The handling of stderr and having a separate fd for stdin and stdout makes it too hard to fit into gensio_ll_fd.c.

 gensio_acc_gensio.c
 ===================